AcademySoftwareFoundation/OpenTimelineIO/docs/tutorials/otio-file-format-specification.md

 ## Version

-    This may be out of date.

-This DRAFT describes the OpenTimelineIO JSON File Format as of OTIO Alpha 5.
+This DRAFT describes the OpenTimelineIO JSON File Format as of OTIO Beta 13.

 ## Note
 We strongly recommend that you use the OpenTimelineIO library to read and write OTIO files instead of implementing your own parser or writer.
 However, there will